 Terrorism: Theirs and Ours

 Terrorism is the scourge of the era.
 It is a fearsome symbol conjuring up images of ferocious-looking, bearded men brandishing AK-47s.
 The media focus on the terrorism of official enemies like Saddam Hussein, bin Laden, and Zarqawi.
-After they were done away with, new demons appeared to justify war and bloat the Pentagon budget.
+After they were done away with, new demons appear to justify war and bloat the Pentagon budget.
 Be afraid of ISIS and Al Qaeda in the Arabian Peninsula.
 Be afraid of Yemen and Somalia, Pakistan and Afghanistan, Iraq and Syria.
 Be afraid of all the jihadi groups that have mushroomed all over the Middle East.
 The notion that the U.S. and its allies engage in terrorism is simply not a topic for discussion.
 To scrutinize U.S. policy is verboten.
-The War on Terror is now the longest war in U.S. history.
-There is no end in sight.
-And that suits Washington just fine.
+The War on Terror goes on and on.

 Speaker